Skip to main content

 Now that you have created a model which you are satisfied with, we can go into “Play” to simulate how the model would perform in real time.

-Press the “Up” button three times so you come back to the start page.
+Press the “Up” button twice so you come back to the start page.

 Press the “Settings” button